hyperledger/iroha-2-docs/README.md

 If you are already familiar with Hyperledger Iroha, we invite you to read about [how Iroha 2 is different](https://hyperledger.github.io/iroha-2-docs/guide/iroha-2.html) from its previous version.

-Check the [Hyperledger Iroha 2](https://github.com/hyperledger/iroha/) repository for more detailed information about API and available features.
+Check the [Hyperledger Iroha](https://github.com/hyperledger/iroha/) repository for more detailed information about API and available features.

 ## Contribution